Using a Camcorder for Video (vs DSLR / Mirrorless)

 I’ve used mirrorless cameras, DSLRs and camcorders to record footage.
 They all have pros and cons.

-In this guide, we’ll examine why you should consider using a camcorder for your movie-making in 2024.
+In this guide, we’ll examine why you should consider using a camcorder for your movie-making.

 10 Reasons to Use a Camcorder vs. DSLR & Mirrorless Cameras for YouTube & Vlogging